 - Accelerating Finance and Investment for Ocean-Based CDR Road Map

-We anticipate the full suite of road maps to be fully available to contributors by July 15th.
-Shortly thereafter, we will launch a process to solicit community input to provide up-to-date information that keeps the road map knowledge base cutting-edge.
+The full suite of road maps is now fully available to contributors.
+In the coming weeks, we will launch a process to solicit community input to provide up-to-date information that keeps the road map knowledge base cutting-edge.

-For questions related to these road maps, please contact Ocean Visions Science Director Dr. David Koweek.
+For questions related to these road maps, please contact Ocean Visions Program Lead Dr. Cath Jadot.